sswietoniowski/learning-aspnetcore-react-frontend-react-app/README.md

+# Learning ASP.NET Core and React

+This repository contains only frontend code (that is React App).

+Based on this book [ASP.NET Core 5 and React - Second Edition](https://learning.oreilly.com/library/view/asp-net-core-5/9781800206168/).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).